 Why you’ll love this recipe

-Blackberries – fresh or frozen berries can be used, depending on the season and what you have available.
+- Blackberries – fresh or frozen blackberries can be used, depending on the season and what is available.
 If using frozen berries, there is no need to thaw them first.
-Just add them straight to the apple mixture according to the instructions below.
+Alternatively, you can add blueberries, raspberries, strawberries or frozen mixed berries.

-Flour – plain (all purpose) flour is used for the crumble.
-If you require gluten free apple crumble, use gluten free flour or even add a mixture of gluten free flour and almond meal instead of regular flour.
+- Flour – plain (all purpose) flour is used to form the crumble.
+For gluten free crumble, use gluten-free flour or add a mixture of gluten-free flour and almond meal instead of regular flour.
+Plain flour is also used to thicken the apple filling.

 Step by step instructions

 Mix the dry crumble ingredients together in a large bowl.
-Using your fingers (or a food processor), rub the flour into the dry mixture until it looks like coarse sand or crumbs.
+Using your fingers (or a food processor), rub the chilled butter into the dry mixture, until it looks like coarse sand or crumbs.

-**Optional step: if you prefer extra crispy crumble, you can place it on an oven tray and bake for 10-15 minutes before placing it on top of the apples to bake further.
-Cook at 180 C (356 F)/160 C fan forced over before following the rest of the recipe as normal.
+**Optional step: if you prefer extra crispy crumble, you can place it on an oven tray and bake for 10-15 minutes before placing it on top of the apples to continue baking.
+Cook at 180 C (356 F)/160 C (fan forced) before following the rest of the recipe as normal.

 Variations